 The experiment is now almost over!
 You will now have the chance to retake the quiz on immigration that you took before.
-Please note that you will only have 25 seconds to answer each question.

 According to the American Community Survey, what percentage of the total U.S. population are immigrants?
 By immigrants, we refer to people who were not born in the U.S. [slider]